Azure/azure-kusto-microhack/README.md

 Write a query to get only specific desired columns: deviceId, enqueuedTime, Temp.
 Take arbitrary 10 records.

 [project-away operator - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/projectawayoperator)

 [Project operator - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/projectoperator)

 #### Task 4: Filter the output
 Write a query to get only specific desired columns: deviceId, enqueuedTime, Temp.
 Take arbitrary 10 records from the past 90 days.

-Hint 1: “ago”
+Hint 1: “ago” </br>
-Hind 2: In case you see 0 records, remember that operators are sequenced by a pipe (|).
+Hint 2: In case you see 0 records, remember that operators are sequenced by a pipe (|).
 Data is piped, from one operator to the next.
 The data is filtered or manipulated at each step and then fed into the following step.
 By using the ‘Take’ operator, there is no guarantee which records are returned

 [where operator in Kusto query language - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/whereoperator)